Digital Image Workflow overview

 Broadly speaking, ones workflow from camera to client-ready JPEGs, is as follows:

-1. Before importing Camera RAW files from a CF or SD Card to your Mac, create a folder WITHIN your ‘RAW Files’ folder that will allow you to identify the contents later, eg ‘20180920 Venice’ or ‘20181130 South Downs’.
+1. Before importing Camera RAW files from a card to your Mac, create a folder WITHIN your ‘RAW Files’ folder that will allow you to identify the contents later, eg ‘20180920 Venice’ or ‘20181130 South Downs’.
 This identifying/folder creation process will also be common to your "RAW Scans" process too.

 2. Open this folder on your desktop and size it so that it sits in a corner of your screen.

-3. Insert your CF Card in the card reader and copy the Camera RAW files to the open folder on your desktop.
+3. Insert your card in the card reader and copy the Camera RAW files to the open folder on your desktop.
 Remember, this folder is NOT created on your desktop; it is merely a shortcut to the folder contained within your "RAW Files" folder on another hard drive.
 You must get into the habit of NEVER storing files or folders on your desktop; it slows down the Mac and you inevitably have to move the files somewhere at one stage or another, losing the vital roadsign to their location.
-Once that operation is complete, eject the media card from the desktop but leave the RAW files folder open.
+Once that operation is complete, eject the media card from the desktop but leave the RAW files folder open as you add images from other camera's cards to the folder.

 4. In theory you can use as complicated and distinctive numbering system as you wish, for example 'J&Y_14JAN18_123456789_The_Worlds_Fastest_Car.JPG'.
 This would, surely, be uniquely your numbering sequence.
 The disadvantages are overwhelming though.
 It is long and unwieldy, with a high likelihood that either you can make a mistake when entering new number sequences or when you are trying to locate a particular file that someone has asked for by number.